joestrouth1/stencil-site/src/docs/tooling/service-workers.md

 # Service Workers

-[Service workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) are a very powerful api that is essential for [PWAs](https://blog.ionic.io/what-is-a-progressive-web-app/), but can be hard to use.
+[Service workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) are a very powerful API that is essential for [PWAs](https://blog.ionic.io/what-is-a-progressive-web-app/), but can be hard to use.
 To help with this, we decided to build support for Service Workers into Stencil itself using [Workbox](https://workboxjs.org/).

 ## What is Workbox?

 Workbox is a library that greatly simplifies the Service Worker API.
 It allows you to quickly generate a service worker that can handle caching static assets, cache remote assets using routes (similar to Express) or even do offline Google Analytics.
 Because we are built on top of Workbox, you can easily use any of the functionality they offer.
-For more info on Workbox, [check out their docs](https://developers.google.com/web/tools/workbox/)
+For more info on Workbox, [check out their docs](https://developers.google.com/web/tools/workbox/).

 ## Usage